ynieVibrentHealth/TrailSidePlaygrounds/README.md

 # TrailSidePlaygrounds
-A Project to test out iTunes's search api.
-This project allows a user to search for
+<b>A Project to test out iTunes's search api.
+This project allows a user to search for</b>

-###Getting Started
+### Getting Started

-In order to run this project, please make sure you have [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) installed in your environment.
+1. In order to run this project, please make sure you have [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) installed in your environment.
 After that, run:

 ```
 pod install
 ```

-Then, open the workspace file: <b>TrailsidePlayground.xcworkspace</b>
+2. Then, open the workspace file: <b>TrailsidePlayground.xcworkspace</b>

 ### Future Improvements